Joooppy/CausalVAE_BrainTumorSegmentation/README.md

 # CVAE: Causal VAE for MRI Brain Tumor Segmentation (Work in Progress)

-This project combines a variational autoencoder regularized brain tumor segmentation network with a causal mask to discover and inference on a causal structure.
+This project combines a variational autoencoder regularized brain tumor segmentation network with a causal mask to discover causal structure and inference to generate synthetic data.
+The dataset used for training is the Adult Glioma dataset from the BraTS 2ß18 Challenge. (https://www.med.upenn.edu/sbia/brats2018/data.html)

 The base segmentation network used is the BraTS challenge winner from 2018 Myronenko A.: (https://arxiv.org/pdf/1810.11654.pdf) using an adapted version of the implementation by: